-3. Schedule Meetings ASAP
+3. Schedule meetings ASAP

-If you know you need a meeting, get it in the calendar as soon as you can.
+If you know you need a meeting, get it on the calendar as soon as you can.
 The longer you put it off, the more likely you are going to have scheduling issues or conflicts.

-Perhaps this is more a productivity tip than a calendar management tip because using an appointment scheduler will save you an enormous amount of time when trying to schedule meetings.
+Perhaps this is more a productivity tip than a calendar management tip because using a meeting scheduler will save you an enormous amount of time when trying to schedule meetings.

-A simple and easy way to stay on top of your meetings and tasks.
-Set a 5-minute appointment for the time you want to be reminded of something and explain what it is in the meeting subject.
+A simple and easy way to get back to reality is to set a 5-minute appointment for the time you want to be reminded of something and explain what it is in the meeting subject.
 Tick the reminder and set it to zero minutes.
-Done.

 - Time to leave for client meeting – get the train to King Cross then Victoria line to Oxford Circus.